-Most donation centers and thrift stores accept vacuums, as long they’re functional and in decent condition.
-Common organizations such as Goodwill or Salvation Army will even pick it up from your location (14).
+Most donation centers and thrift stores accept vacuums as long they’re functional and in decent condition.
+Organizations such as Goodwill or Salvation Army will even pick it up from your location (11).

 Homeless shelters or addiction centers may also need additional cleaning devices.
-To find a homeless shelter in your area, an online directory is available (16).
+Use an online directory to find a homeless shelter in your area (13).

 Posting It Online

-Whether you’re selling it or giving it away, the internet is a good place to advertise it.
-When posting online, pictures are key.
+Whether you’re selling or giving it away, the internet is a good place to advertise it.
+When posting online, pictures are essential.
 Take several photos from different angles, including attachments.

 Don’t have a swapping event happening near you?
-It might be a great opportunity to organize one among your friends, family, and other acquaintances.
+It might be an excellent opportunity to organize one among your friends, family, and other acquaintances.

 You might even start a new trend.
 Not only will you get to dispose of your vacuum, but you’ll gain something in exchange.

-It encourages other people to do the same, helps our economy and creates jobs.
-Recycling your vacuum might take you a bit longer than dropping it off by a bin, but provides countless benefits.
+It encourages other people to do the same, helps our economy, and creates jobs.
+Recycling your vacuum might take you a bit longer than dropping it off by a bin but it provides countless benefits.

 If you can’t recycle your vacuum, you can always donate it to people in need.